4D Radar-Inertial Odometry based on Gaussian Modeling and Multi-Hypothesis Scan Matching: Gaussian modeling

 \section{Gaussian modeling}

-Given a point cloud $\mathcal{P}$ contaning $M$ points $\{ \mathbf{p}_i | i = 0,1,\ldots,M \}$ with $\mathbf{p}_i \in \mathbb{R}^3$, our goal is creating a summarized representation of its geometry for use with downstream tasks such as mapping or localization.
-Following the line of works such as NDT \cite{ndt} and 3DGS \cite{3dgs}, we decided to model the geometry using normal distributions.
-Figure~\ref{gmodel} shows an example of a Gaussian model.
+Given a point cloud $\mathcal{P}$ containing $M$ points $\{ \mathbf{p}_i | i = 0,1,\ldots,M \}$ with $\mathbf{p}_i \in \mathbb{R}^3$, our goal is creating a summarized representation of its geometry for use with downstream tasks such as mapping or localization.
+We model the geometry of a given radar scene using normal distributions, as in \cite{ndt,3dgs,vgicp,g3reg}.